awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

       --role-name rds-s3-import-role
    ```

 1. Add the IAM role to the DB cluster\.

    You do so by using the AWS Management Console or AWS CLI, as described following\.
+**Note**
+You can't associate an IAM role with an Aurora Serverless DB cluster\.
+For more information, see [Using Amazon Aurora Serverless](aurora-serverless.md)\.
+Also, be sure the database you use doesn't have any restrictions noted in [Importing Amazon S3 data into an Aurora PostgreSQL DB cluster](#USER_PostgreSQL.S3Import)\.

 ##### Console<a name="collapsible-section-1"></a>